hilch/Pvi.py/README.md

 this example uploads some loggers from CPU

 ### [logger2.py](examples/logger2.py)
-extract all logger from a systemdump container and save them as csv
+extract all logger from a systemdump container and save them as csv.
+Handling logger files is still beta since the file format is not public.
+The known structure was found out by reverse engineering.

 ### [logger3.py](examples/logger3.py) (INA2000)
 this example uploads some loggers from CPU